KYLE@AMINORVARIANT.COM / LinkedIn

 During the Pandemic I spent 3 seasons teaching surf lessons in Rockaway.

-And, I still love design.
+I still love design.

 • BACK